nidve01/bootstrap/README-githubconfiguration.md

 # Github Configuration
-**Note**: The following instructions optional, follow ONLY in case the automatic registration script fails.
+**Note**: The following instructions are optional, follow ONLY in case the automatic registration script fails.

 There are three primary interfaces to Qubeship.
   * Qubeship GUI application - Qubeship user interface access